 Looking for a unique gift idea or a new tattoo?
 Delve into the world of your ancestors with our guide to the history and meaning of Celtic knots.

 The popularity of ancient Celtic symbolism has seen a massive resurgence in recent years.
 The most enduring of these is the famous Celtic knot.

-The use of interlace and ‘knot’ patterns had its origins in the late Roman Empire.
+The use of interlace and ‘knot’ patterns had their origins in the late Roman Empire.
 Still, it can also be found in Islamic, Byzantine, Coptic and Ethiopian art throughout the ages.
 These patterns were also of considerable significance to Celtic people.

 The most famous example of this is probably in the Book of Kells, which remains on display in the beautiful Trinity Library in Dublin.

 These intricate symbols have seen somewhat of a resurgence in popularity in recent years.
 An increase in the demand for Celtic jewellery has occurred both in Ireland and abroad.

 Popular variations of knots and their meanings – trinity knot, Celtic crosses, and more

-The Triquetra / Trinity Knot – the power of three
+The Triquetra / Trinity Knot

 To the Celts, many of the most sacred things came in threes; birth, life, and death, the phases of the moon, and the three trimesters of pregnancy.
 The Triquetra could be seen to represent any one of these.

 It signifies the three life cycles of a woman in relation to the phases of the moon.
 You may recognise this symbol from the popular ‘90s TV show Charmed.

 In Christian times, it has also come to be recognised as a symbol of ‘The Father, The Son and the Holy Spirit’, similar to the shamrock used by St. Patrick.

-The Celtic Crosses – a spiritual symbol
+The Celtic Crosses

 A quintessential symbol of Ireland, the Celtic cross is both a religious and a spiritual symbol.
 In pre-Christian times, the symbol was used to represent the Sun God.